leticia-de-araujo/miniblog-API/README.md

 ## 1. Overview

-This API was developed for a Back-End technical test.
+This project is an API designed for a MiniBlog platform.

 The API was structured around 4 Entities/Tables: